gokyle/urlshorten_ng/README.md

 use `https` and the port is not included in links.
 Defaults to `true`.
 * `dbfile`: specify the path to the database file.
 Defaults to `data/urlshorten.db`.
+* `access_log`: specify the path to the access log that should be written; if no file is specified it will default to `logs/access`.
+The logs are written to `access-<date>.log`.
+* `error_log`: specifiy the path to the error log that should be written;
+to the access log.

 ### `page`
 This section controls page templates.
 Valid options are: